-At Corporate Research Associates, Inc. (CRA), respecting privacy is an important part of our commitment to you, our respondents and the general public.
+At Narrative Research, respecting privacy is an important part of our commitment to you, our respondents and the general public.

 When you participate in survey research conducted by our organization, you can be confident that any personal information that you share with us will stay with us.

 Any time you participate as a respondent in one of our surveys, whether in person or by telephone, mail or Internet, you can be assured that your individual responses will be kept confidential and never linked to your personal identifying information without your express permission.

 Your personal identifying information will never be sold to anyone.

 You are free to choose whether or not to participate in a survey, free to choose not to answer any specific questions and free to discontinue participation at any time.